TanStack/query/README.md

 anonymized installation analytics.
 These anlytics help support the maintainers of this library.
 However, if you'd like to opt out, you can do so by setting `scarfSettings.enabled = false` in your project's `package.json`.
-Alternatively, you can the environment variable `SCARF_ANALYTICS=false` before you install.
+Alternatively, you can set the environment variable `SCARF_ANALYTICS=false` before you install.

 # Queries